vogt4nick/recipes.vogt4nick.com/src/en/dumplings/chicken-and-dumplings.md

 === "Directions"

     1. **Simmer soup** in a large saucepan.
-    1. **Combine dough.** Combine flour, baking powder, and salt into a homogenous mixture.
+    1. **Combine dough.** Combine flour, baking powder, and salt into a homogeneous mixture.
 Add oil and buttermilk, and mix into a shaggy dough.
 Roll dough into a smooth ball and transfer to a floured surface.
     1. **Pick dumplings.** Press flat the dough, and knead over a handful of times